“‘Abba, Father,’ he said, ‘everything is possible for you. Take this cup from me. Yet not what I will, but what you will.’” Mark 14:36 (NIV)

 Mark 14:36.
 “Abba, Father,” he said, “everything is possible for you.
 Take this cup from me….”

 I have found such comfort in remembering the humanity of Jesus.
 Yes, His divinity made him perfect and sinless, but His humanity felt the brutal weight of human hurt.
-He understands loneliness, betrayal, and being devastated by people He should have been able to trust.
-He knows what it’s like to be lied to, misunderstood, falsely accused, and rejected.
-And because I know He’s felt what I feel, I know I can trust Him to lead me through my heartbreak.
+He understands deep pain and being devastated by people He should have been able to trust.
+Because I know He’s felt what I feel, I know I can trust Him to lead me through my heartbreak and uncertainty.

 Verse 36 doesn’t end with Jesus’ request for things to be different.
 It ends with the strongest statement of trusting God that I can find in the whole Bible: “… Yet not what I will, but what you will.”

 In other words, Jesus had a strong desire for change.
 But He had an even stronger desire to trust God with it all.
 This is hard for a girl like me who loves to suggest to God all the ways He could surely fix my circumstances.
 But God loves me too much to do things my way.
 His plan is always better even if I can’t understand or see it clearly as it’s unfolding.